By Ben and Lynley Mandrell

 May our churches continue to build bridges—not walls—in our communities.

-BEN MANDRELL (@BenMandrell) is the president and CEO of Lifeway Christian Resources.
-LYNLEY MANDRELL is the wife of Ben Mandrell.
-Before coming to Lifeway, Ben and Lynley spent five years in Denver, Colorado, planting a church designed to reach the unchurched.
+Ben is the president and CEO of Lifeway Christian Resources.
+Lynley is his wife.
+Before coming to Lifeway, they spent five years in Denver, Colorado, planting a church designed to reach the unchurched.
 They are the parents of four and live just outside of Nashville, Tennessee.